 The ATO has longer term plans to prefill data into tax returns, reducing the burden on taxpayers to determine amounts, where data can be sourced from State reported data.

-It is also intended that legislative amendments will be introduced by the Government to mandate the collection of this data.
-If these amendments are passed then practitioners will be required to provide the data for any instrument that is registerable under the Real Property Act 1886.
-Consultation with industry groups will take place in relation to these amendments.
+Legislative amendments are contained in the Statutes Amendment and Repeal (Budget Measures) Bill 2018 to mandate the collection of this data.
+Once enacted, practitioners will be required to provide the data for any instrument that is registerable under the Real Property Act 1886.